SM 100D Fundamentals of College Mathematics

 4 credits (AS)

 Field Natural History is the study of organisms in their natural environments.
 In this class, students will explore the fields, forests and waterways of Central New York through lectures, readings, discussions and laboratories.
 The student will develop identification and observation skills as well as experience in using digital video equipment and the computer programs associated with this technology.
 There are three lectures and a lab every week.
 Fulfills the lab science requirement.
-(Offered alternate years)
+(Offered fall term, every third year) Prerequisite: SM 117 Diversity of Life and SM 118 Cellular and Molecular Biology or equivalents.

 SM 307 Animal Behavior